 Alexandros produced a joint CD and digital album called "Byzantine Musical Anthology" (2010) and is currently working on the publication of a book entitled "An Harmonious Melody of Theology".

-He holds a degree in Computer Engineering and resides in London with his wife and son.
+He holds a degree in Computer Engineering and resides in London with his wife and children.

 Georgios Savvas was born in Athens in 1987.
 He holds a BA in Music Studies (university of Athens) and an MA in Medieval Music (university of Bristol).